 Nikon D850 versus Canon 7D II

-The Nikon D850 and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in July 2017 and September 2014.
+The Nikon D850 and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in July 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D850) and an APS-C sensor.
 The Nikon has a resolution of 45.4 megapixel, whereas the Canon provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Nikon D850 and the Canon 7D II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Nikon D850 and the Canon 7D II are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D850 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D850 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D850) and the Canon EF Lens Catalog (7D Mark II).